 Clarification Statement:

-Examples of evidence could include needs and characteristics of the organisms and habitats involved.
+Examples of evidence could include needs and characteristics of the different organisms (species) and habitats involved.

 3-LS4-4.
-Analyze and interpret data about changes in a habitat and describe how the changes may affect the ability of organisms that live in that habitat to survive and reproduce.
+Analyze and interpret given data about changes in a habitat and describe how the changes may affect the ability of organisms that live in that habitat to survive and reproduce.

 Clarification Statements: